-MENTAL HEALTH is a band with roots deeply imbedded in the bluesy rock`n
+MENTAL HEALTH is a band with roots deeply embedded in the bluesy rock`n

 roll sounds of the 60`s and 70`s.
 Formed in the 1980`s, MENTAL HEALTH